Skip to content

 Harvest & Storage

-• When winter squash is mature cut stem leaving 2-4 inches remaining, gently wash in sanitizing solution; 10 parts water to 1 part bleach
+• When winter squash is mature, cut stem with a sterilized sharp knife, leaving 2-4 inches remaining, and gently wash in sanitizing solution; 10 parts water to 1 part bleach

 • For best results move winter squash to a warm dry area 80-90°F to cure; see each type (below) for curing requirements

-• Store winter squash at 50-60°F with 50-75% relative humidity and good air circulation
+• Store winter squash at 50-60°F with 50-75% relative humidity and good air circulation.
+Check occasionally for signs of rot

 Curing Requirements